Get

 Clear Diet Changes with Vet First

-If you are interested in feeding your dog canned food, clear it with your vet first, especially if you are making a major change to your dog’s diet, such as switching over from feeding dry kibble only.
+If you are interested in feeding your dog canned food, clear it with a vet first, especially if you are making a major change to your dog’s diet, such as switching over from feeding dry kibble only.
 The reason for this is that you need to make the switch gradually in order to prevent an upset tummy in your dog.
-Your vet can explain how to switch dog food properly.
+A vet can explain how to switch dog food properly.

 Be sure to explain what type of dog food you plan to feed, how much your dog weighs, and the amount you plan to give them.
-Your vet might request that you bring them in for a checkup before giving any specific dietary advice.
+A vet might request that you bring them in for a checkup before giving any specific dietary advice.
 That way, they can see how quickly your dog is growing, how well they are maintaining, and other factors to make sure that canned food is right for them.

 How Much Canned Food Should You Feed Your Dog?